Prompting for More Effective Learning

 I think you'll recognize that we use spoken cues or reminders all the time.
 Here are some examples:

-• Simply telling the learner the answer.
+• Simply telling them the answer.
 This also provides repetition.

-• Giving part of the answer to help her remember the rest of the answer.
+• Giving part of the answer to help them remember the rest of the answer.

 • Demonstrating how to articulate a word.

-• Giving the child a fill-in-the-blank cue to help him remember an answer.
-For example, if you are asking him what the boy in the picture is doing and he doesn’t respond, you could say, “The boy is,” and then see if he can give an answer.
+• Giving a fill-in-the-blank cue to help them remember an answer.
+For example, if you are asking them what the boy in the picture is doing and they don’t respond, you could say, “The boy is,” and then see if they can give an answer.

 Visual

-This can involve showing an object or picture to help her remember the answer.
-For example, if the question is “What animal likes to bark,” you could show her a picture of a dog.
+This can involve showing an object or picture to help them remember the answer.
+For example, if the question is “What animal likes to bark,” you could show them a picture of a dog.

 Visual cuing could also involve highlighting words or pictures.